 These assertions created significant exposure for the client, who, as a senior corporate officer, risked direct liability.

-Corporate Exposure Under the Occupational Safety and Health Act
+Corporate Exposure under the Occupational Safety and Health Act

-Washington D.C. standards impose strict obligations on corporate officers to ensure reasonably foreseeable hazards are addressed.
+Washington D.C.
+Standards impose strict obligations on corporate officers to ensure reasonably foreseeable hazards are addressed.

 Under the Occupational Safety and Health Act, prosecutors often focus on whether management implemented meaningful safety planning and compliance training.